corafan1116/Moth-Species-Classification/README.md

 - Image format: RGB
 - Image resolution: 224 × 224 pixels
 - Data split: Training / Validation / Test
+- Test set: 100 images (5 images per species)
 - Original dataset split: Maintained throughout the experiments

-The original training, validation and testing split was maintained throughout the experiments to ensure consistency when comparing different models.

 ## Data Preprocessing

-All images were resized to 224 × 224 pixels and pixel values were normalised to the range `[0, 1]`.
+All images were resized to 224 × 224 pixels and loaded using TensorFlow's `image_dataset_from_directory` function without additional pixel-value scaling.
+Model-specific preprocessing was then applied within each model pipeline before the images were passed to the model.

 Data augmentation was applied only to the training dataset using TensorFlow's built-in image augmentation layers.